Greek austerity packages: August

-The eleventh austerity package was voted by the Greek Parliament as part of the agreement between the Tsipras Government and the 'quartet' of creditors (the IMF, ECB, ESM and EU) for a third loan.
+The eleventh austerity package was voted by the Greek Parliament as part of the agreement between the Tsipras Government and the "quartet" of creditors (the IMF, ECB, ESM and EU) for a third loan.
 The law contains two parts.
 The first was the loan agreement while the second contained the measures agreed to secure the first tranche of the new loan.

 It was tabled by the government on 13 August 2015 and was approved by parliament on 14 August 2015 with 222 votes for and 64 against.
 It included provisions about Greek economic policy during the three next years.
 The bill's title was Ratification of the Financial Assistance Draft Contract by the ESM and provisions for the implementation of the Financing Agreement.

 Vote in Parliament

 The Government tabled the Bill containing the measures and the loan agreement in the afternoon of August 13 and requested that it be discussed under the extremely urgent Parliamentary procedure.
-The bill passed the committees on August 13 and was discussed in the plenary session between 2 am and 10 am of August 14.
-At 6 am, the MPs decided by vote to shorten the discussion, thus the vote was held earlier than envisioned by the Standing Orders regarding extremely urgent procedures, at 10 am.
+The bill passed the committees on August 13 and was discussed in the plenary session between 2am and 10am of August 14.
+At 6am, the MPs decided by vote to shorten the discussion, thus the vote was held earlier than envisioned by the Standing Orders regarding extremely urgent procedures, at 10am.